rotationalio/rotational.io/content/en/blog/2024-02-13-how-to-manage-overwhelm.md

 As you're probably thinking, that's not a great way to start my day.
 If I'm overwhelmed before I get out of bed, then once I start working it won't take much to pile on to that feeling.
 This is why it's necessary to discover the root causes because only then can we begin to make changes that can help us lighten the load.

 ## Take A Breather
 It feels as if taking a break is often suggested as a way to handle anything and well that's because it works.
-You ever have trouble fixing a bug only to have the solution come to you while doing something completely unrelated?
+You ever had trouble fixing a bug only to have the solution come to you while doing something completely unrelated?
 Of course, you have.

 We should try the same thing when we're feeling overwhelmed.
 To be honest, I had trouble writing this blog post.
 In the middle of writing, I lost my flow.
 Suddenly, I disliked every sentence I typed.